ibm-cloud-docs/cis/routing.md

 {{site.data.keyword.attribute-definition-list}}

-# Routing optimization and network behavior
+# Smart routing and tiered caching
 {: #cis-routing}

 Reduce excess latency by optimizing routing decisions across the global internet using real-time network data.
 On average, this can lower internet latency by 35% and connection errors by 27%.